 I became too nervous and concerned about my health.

 After thinking about it for a month, I overcame that fear and went to the doctor.

-After running a CT scan on my deformed chest, it was calculated that my Haller Index was 3.1.
-It was considered a mild case that required surgical repair.
+After running a CT scan on my deformed chest, it was calculated that my Haller Index was 3.19.
+It was considered a moderate case.

-The doctor put me in a bigger fear than before.
-He said that the only way I could correct the deformity was through surgery.
+He said that the only way I could correct the deformity was with surgery.

-I felt a bigger shock right after he said that.
-The information that I've read on the internet was spoken directly from the mouth of my doctor.
-I just realized that this is the truth.
+The information that I had read on the internet was spoken directly from the mouth of my doctor.

 I still feel sick when I think about this devastating moment.